Playing It Gay Guidelines

-No part of these guidelines may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher.
+No part of these Playing It Gay Guidelines may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher.

 Gina Battye is an LGBT+ & Authenticity Advisor for TV, Film, Radio, Theatre

 Available For LGBT and Authenticity Advice * Consultancy * For TV, Film, Theatre + Radio

 Gina Battye is an LGBT+ Coordinator and Authenticity Director for film, television, theatre and radio.

 15 years ago Gina Battye created the Authentic Self Process, a powerful 3 step system to release the masks you wear and the stories you have created – so you can bring ALL of who you are to work and life.

 This led her to become a world-renowned Authentic Self & Inclusion Consultant, Trainer & LGBT+ Coach for multinational corporations and Fortune 500's.

 In the last four years Gina has been called upon to advise and consult on best practice for actors playing LGBT+ characters; to ensure authentic delivery of LGBT+ characters and LGBT+ relationships in film, TV, theatre and radio.

 As a result of this work, Gina has created the Playing It Gay Guidelines, for straight actors playing gay characters.